valtix-security/terraform-provider-valtix/docs/resources/gateway.md

 * `availability_zone` - (Required) specifies the availability zone where the Valtix gateway instance(s) are deployed
 * `mgmt_subnet` - (Required) specifies the VPC subnet ID used for management traffic where the Valtix gateway instance(s) are deployed for this availability zone.
 * `datapath_subnet` - (Required) specifies the VPC subnet ID used for data traffic where the Valtix gateway instance(s) are deployed for this availability zone.

+## Attribute Reference

+* `gateway_gwlb_endpoints` - AWS Gateway Load Balancer endpoints created in each of the AZs.
+It's in the following format
+    ```
+    gateway_gwlb_endpoints {
+        endpoint_id          = "vpce-047c749fc6f7e0c0d"
+        network_interface_id = "eni-017eacdb23d2ebaf4"
+        subnet_id            = "subnet-0d61750e97caafd9d"
+    }
+    gateway_gwlb_endpoints {
+        endpoint_id          = "vpce-0707fa3f03c5064a7"
+        network_interface_id = "eni-020464bd838461bca"
+        subnet_id            = "subnet-0fd61e07f200224f1"
+    }
+    ```
+* `gateway_endpoint` - For the Ingress Gateway, shows the NLB DNS/IP of the Valtix Gateway.
+This must be used as an endpoint for your application and Valtix proxies the traffic received on this endpoint to the target application configured